pencil2d/pencil/docs/build_mac.md

 These are instructions for building Pencil2D on a Mac.
 If you are using Windows go {here} (coming soon), and if you are using Linux go [here](build_linux.md).

 This guide is primarily targeted towards developers.
-If you just want to use the bleeding edge you can just download one of our [nightly builds](https://drive.google.com/drive/folders/0BxdcdOiOmg-CcWhLazdKR1oydHM).
+If you just want to use the latest version, download it from our [nightly builds](https://drive.google.com/drive/folders/0BxdcdOiOmg-CcWhLazdKR1oydHM).
 This tutorial was made with macOS Sierra (10.12) in mind, however this will probably work with all versions Lion (10.7) and up.

+## TL;DR

+If you are an *experienced Qt developer*, compiling Pencil2D will be an extremely easy task.
+Just open `pencil.pro` and press build, that's it.

 ## Installing Dependencies